M17 is the Omega Nebula | EarthSky.org

 As seen from the Northern Hemisphere, the Teapot, M16 and M17 are summertime objects.
 They’re highest up when due south on late August evenings.
 At the same time, they’re wintertime objects from the Southern Hemisphere, where they’re found closer to overhead.

 Science of the Omega Nebula.
-Like M16, M17 Omega Nebula is a vast interstellar cloud of dust and gas giving birth to young, hot suns.
+Like M16, M17, the Omega Nebula, is a vast interstellar cloud of dust and gas giving birth to young, hot suns.
 It spans some 15 light-years in diameter.
 The cloud of interstellar matter of which this nebula is a part is roughly 40 light-years in diameter and has a mass of 30,000 solar masses.
 The total mass of the Omega Nebula is an estimated 800 solar masses.

 The distance to the M17 Omega Nebula isn’t known with precision.
 There is little doubt that it lies farther away than the more brilliant Great Orion Nebula, the star-forming nebula that’s visible to the unaided eye in January and February.
 When you look at either M16 or M17, you’re gazing at deep-sky wonders in the next spiral arm inward: the Sagittarius arm of the Milky Way galaxy.